 Hit the Books

-This simple idea from Ruffles and Stuff is one that could really last through the years, especially if you’ve got a budding bookworm on your hands.
+This simple idea from Ruffles and Stuff is one that could last through the years, especially if you’ve got a budding bookworm on your hands.
 Each year, have them pose with their current favorite book and watch as their tastes change.

 Have fun with props—got an old typewriter or a stack of textbooks lying around?
 They’ll be the perfect backdrop for your mini photoshoot.
 Add in a pair of faux glasses, and you’re in business.